RitreshGirdhar/microservice-vault-integration/README.md

-# Spring Cloud based Microservice and Hashcorp vault integration
+# Spring Cloud application integration with Hashcorp vault

 ### Pre-requisite
 * Some knowledge of Spring boot and docker will be helpful.